How and why emuso works

 Issues with guitar TAB

-One issue we encountered time and again was the people learning from guitar TAB.
+One issue we encountered time and again occurred with people learning from guitar TAB.
 They could play songs, even very challenging solos, but they had no clue what they were doing, other than where to put their fingers on the fretboard.
 Sooner or later, with no other form of learning, other than maybe scale and chord shapes, they ran into a brick wall, where their progress stopped.
 They had no idea how to create their own melodies, and solos.
 Their frustration was evident as they didn’t know how to use scale notes or chord tones, nor apply rhythmic ideas including phrasing.

 Issues with learning theory by notation and note names